- University of Wisconsin-Madison

 E-Texts

 Note: "Library-Licensed" resources require a visit to a subscribing library in order to use the resource.
-Off-campus access to UW-Madison library-licensed databases is permitted to registered students, faculty and staff who may log in with his/her UW-Madison NetID and password.
+Off-campus access to UW-Madison library-licensed databases is permitted to registered students, faculty and staff who may log in with their UW-Madison NetID and password.

 - Everyday Life and Women in America c.
 1800-1920 (Library-Licensed)Digital collection of fully searchable images of monographs, pamphlets, periodicals and broadsides addressing 19th and early 20th century political, social and gender issues, religion, race, education, employment, marriage, sexuality, home and family life, health, and recreation.
 Collection is especially rich in conduct of life and domestic management literature.

-- Food Studies Online (library-licensed)Makes available, through one, searchable platform, primary archival materials from the United States and the United Kingdom, imagery, documentary video, pamphlet ephemera and selected, digitized monographs and trade publications that speak to a breadth of scholarly interest in food studies and food systems.
+- Food Studies Online (Library-Licensed)Makes available, through one, searchable platform, primary archival materials from the United States and the United Kingdom, imagery, documentary video, pamphlet ephemera and selected, digitized monographs and trade publications that speak to a breadth of scholarly interest in food studies and food systems.

-- HathiTrust Food Studies CollectionDigitized texts on cooking, gastronomy, food production, and more.
+- HathiTrust Food Studies Collection (Open-Web Resource)Digitized texts on cooking, gastronomy, food production, and more.

 - HEARTH: Home Economics Archive, Cornell University Libraries (Open-Web Resource)Core electronic collection of books and journals in Home Economics and related disciplines.
 Titles published between 1850 and 1950 were selected and ranked by teams of scholars for their great historical importance.